ACherepkov1989/android_kernel_sony_msm8994_kitakami/coresight/README.txt

 at the same time.

 10. sink_switch/sinkswitch.sh
-Tests that the device can switch between multiple Coresight tracesinks.
+Tests that the device can switch between multiple CoreSight tracesinks.
 Assumes etf, etr and tpiu sinks are present.

 11. sink_switch/etr_modes.sh
 Tests that the modes of ETR can be changed from usb to memory and vice versa.

 12. cs_adversary.sh
-While having trace drivers enabled, enables and disables all cores in a loop.
+While having trace sources enabled, enables and disables all cores in a loop.

 Targets supported: 8974